Rome Travel Guide

 Vatican Museums + Sistine Chapel

 The strongest museum anchor in Rome.
-Keep the rest of the day on the Vatican side rather than crossing the city midday.
+Book a solid time slot, then keep the day on the Vatican side instead of building a cross-city schedule.

 St. Peter’s Basilica

-Best added to a Vatican day, not scattered randomly across the itinerary.
+Best added to a Vatican day, not scattered randomly into another part of the itinerary.

 Pantheon + Piazza Navona